Lots done in ’21, lots more to do in ’22

 We are training faith leaders across the country on how to recognize and react to discrimination against the Gypsy, Roma and Traveller community.
 You can read their joint statement ‘An Interfaith Challenge to Racism’ here.
 This project won an Interfaith award and was commended by the Prime Minister.

 Get in touch if you want to add your name to the statement or to read more about how to respond to discrimination in the media use our Media Response Toolkit.

 This week is National Hate Crime Awareness week.
 We reflect and stand in solidarity with all those affected by hate crime, and we continue to campaign for humanity and equal […]

 Sunday 2 August is Roma Genocide Remembrance Day.
 It marks the 76th anniversary of the murder of 2,897 Roma men women and children in the gas chambers of Auschwitz in […]

 “They belong” – René Cassin submission to Home Office consultation on police powers and ‘unauthorised encampments’

 Nomadic ways of life have long been a part of the country we call home – René Cassin’s submission responded to a Government consultation (March 2020) on “strengthening police powers to tackle unauthorised encampments”.

-The theme of Holocaust Memorial Day 2020 is: ‘Stand Together’.
-While not a panacea in itself, there is a definite case for subscribing to such an approach, provided we remain […]
+Written by Shamus McPhee, Chairperson of RAJPOT (www.rajpot.org.uk) The theme of Holocaust Memorial Day 2020 is: ‘Stand Together’.
+While not a panacea in itself, there is a definite case for […]

 Photographic exhibition of Nazi persecution of German Sinti and Roma families.
 Muswell Hill Synogogue, N10 1ND.
 From Sunday 19 to Sunday 26 January 2020